Thinkin' Back

 "Thinkin' Back" is an R&B and pop song by American music group Color Me Badd from their debut album, C.M.B.
 (1991).
 It was released as the fifth single (fourth in North America) in January 1992.
 The song is about a deteriorating relationship, and while the protagonist's partner did them wrong, they are still lonely, and want to turn back time to go back to when their relationship was in a good place.

-"Thinkin' Back" was another successful single, but did not perform as well as its 3 preceding songs (all which were top 2 hits, and performed strongly worldwide).
-On the US Billboard Hot 100, the song reached number #16 on April 4, 1992, and lasted 20 weeks on the chart.
-It also peaked at #31 on Hot R&B/Hip-Hop Songs chart lasting 9 weeks on the chart, and #35 in Canada, while not charting anywhere else internationally.
+On the Billboard Hot 100 in the United States, the song reached number 16 on April 4, 1992, and lasted 20 weeks on the chart.
+It peaked at number 31 on the Hot R&B Singles chart during 9-week run on the chart, and number 35 in Canada.

 Music video

 The music video was directed by Marcus Nispel, and was filmed/produced by Portfolio Artists Network.
 It was shot in black and white, and was edited to coincide with the conceptual theme in the video regarding the passage of time, as each edit aligned with the beats of the music.
 It received strong recurring play and support on MTV, and to a lesser extent BET, which helped the performance of the song.